ZaheedaT/computer-vision-flaskapp/README.md

 #### App Workflow
 The app allows the user to upload an image or a video.
 Upon uploading, the user will be taken to an endpoint to view the image/video, the user then clicks `detect object` , a new endpoint will appear with a picture of the Output as well as a display of the Response dictionary.
-The results of the image/video uploaded will be saved in Mongodb Atlas database with the following fields
+The results of the image/video uploaded will be saved in Mongodb Atlas database with the following fields:

+Database fields:
 1. Timestamp
 2. Object class
 3. Bounding box coordinates
 4. Confidence
 5. Image metadata
 6. Any additional features

+Ideally the data would not be stored in the Repo, by using an Argument Parser when running the app we can specify a link/path to the data.
+Or use DVC to pull different data versions.

 #### Mongodb Atlas